 - -Adequacy of reviewer comments and author response;

-4.1.Acceptance without revision: These papers are received and published as they are received.
+4.1.Acceptance without revision: These manuscripts are received and published as they are received.

 4.2.
-Acceptance after Minor Revisions: The paper is in principle accepted after revision based on the reviewer’s comments.
+Acceptance after Minor Revisions: The manuscript is in principle accepted after revision based on the reviewer’s comments.
 Authors are given five days for minor revisions.

 4.3.Reconsider after Major Revisions: The acceptance of the manuscript would depend on the revisions.
-The author needs to provide a point by point response or provide a rebuttal if some of the reviewer’s comments cannot be revised.
+The author needs to provide a point-by-point response or provide a rebuttal if some of the reviewer’s comments cannot be revised.
 Usually, only one round of major revisions is allowed.
-Authors will be asked to resubmit the revised paper within a suitable time frame, and the revised version will be returned to the reviewer for further comments.
+Authors will be asked to resubmit the revised manuscript within a suitable time frame, and the revised version will be returned to the reviewer for further comments.

 4.5.Rejection: The article has serious flaws, and/or makes no original significant contribution.
 No offer of resubmission to the journal is provided.

-For the 'rejected' papers, a letter of rejection is sent to the corresponding under by the name of Editor-in-Chief with reasons for rejection.
+For the 'rejected' manuscripts, a letter of rejection is sent to the corresponding under the name of the Editor-in-Chief with reasons for rejection.
 Comments from reviewers are not included.
-The usual reasons of rejection are insufficient originality, serious scientific flaws, poor quality of illustrations, improper manuscript format.
-Though the peer review process may in general take three weeks after submission of the manuscript, longer review period may be needed to finalize the review process.
+The usual reasons for rejection are insufficient originality, serious scientific flaws, poor quality of illustrations, and improper manuscript format.
+Though the peer review process may in general take three weeks after the submission of the manuscript, a longer review period may be needed to finalize the review process.

-It is uncommon for a paper to be accepted for publication without changes – most papers are revised at least once in light of comments from reviewers and editors.
+It is uncommon for a manuscript to be accepted for publication without changes – most manuscripts are revised at least once in light of comments from reviewers and editors.